Thana Bhawan: Education

-Mohit tayal ji ka tuition {SPECTRUM CLASSES} infront devi bhawan** are also situated here.

 There is only one college, Chaudhary Atar Singh Degree College, which is affiliated to Chaudhary Charan Singh University, Meerut.
 It was opened with the objective of providing higher education to the town's people so that they could study in their own town.

 Demographics

 As of 2001, Thana Bhawan had a population of 31,183.
 Males constitute 53% of the population and females 47%.
 Thana Bhawan has an average literacy rate of 47%, lower than the national average of 59.5%: male literacy is 54%, and female literacy is 39%.
 In Thana Bhawan, 18% of the population is under 6 years of age.

 Thana Bhawan is also a UP State Assembly constituency itself, with nearly 240,000 voters.